 COVID-19 - Important Guidance When Visiting Us

-Where at all possible we would advise you to use our remote facilities to carry out any meetings.
-We do appreciate that there are circumstances where you feel a face to face meeting is necessary.
+Where possible we would advise you to use our remote facilities to carry out meetings.
+We do appreciate that there are circumstances where a face to face meeting is necessary.
 If you do need to visit the offices for a face to face meeting please adhere to the following guidelines.

 If in the last 14 days you have travelled abroad please let us know immediately so we can discuss whether it is appropriate for you to visit the office.

-If you are experiencing any of the symptoms relevant to Covid-19 please do not attend.
+If you are experiencing any of the symptoms relevant to COVID-19 please do not attend.
 Up to date information relating to symptoms can be found at https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infection,

-If you experience any of these symptoms described in the above guidance, after attending our offices please email HR@raydensolicitors.co.uk with your contact details so that we can manage communications with people who may have come into contact with you during your visit.
+If you experience any of these symptoms described in the above guidance, after attending our offices, please email firstname.lastname@example.org with your contact details so that we can manage communications with people who may have come into contact with you during your visit.
 We will keep the information as confidential as we can, mindful of our public health and data protection obligations.

-Covid 19 Contact Tracing (NHS Test and Trace Service in England) including the NHS COVID-19 app.
-As you will be aware, the Government’s advice is that participation in the Covid-19 contact tracing programme and use of the NHS COVID-19 app is an important part of its measures to curb the spread of Covid-19 in the UK.
-Our firm is committed to supporting the efforts of NHS Test and Trace Service, including the NHS COVID-19 app, as far as that is consistent with our obligation to keep information belonging to our clients confidential.
+As you will be aware, the Government’s advice is that participation in the COVID-19 contact tracing programme https://www.gov.uk/guidance/nhs-test-and-trace-how-it-works is an important part of its measures to curb the spread of COVID-19 in the UK.
+Our firm is committed to supporting the efforts of NHS Test and Trace Service as far as that is consistent with our obligation to keep information belonging to our clients confidential.
 This means that we will normally never pass on information about you, or the matters on which you have instructed us, without a lawful bases to do so.

 When you visit please try and come alone or with one other person.
-This will enable us to adhere to the social distancing recommendations within our meeting rooms.
-At the time of making your appointment please make us aware if you will not be attending alone.
+This will enable us to reduce capacity within our offices.

 You will be asked to make any payments over the telephone to minimise contact during your visit.